-River and creek photography is fun and the results can be absolutely amazing.
+When you photograph cascading water in rivers and creeks, it’s a lot of fun and the resulting images can be absolutely amazing.
 Yet you do need to be careful with swollen rivers and above all keep yourself and your expensive equipment safe.

-Listed below are our best photography tips for those wanting to capture smooth slow motion water cascading over rocks.
-We’ll share with you our equipment, camera settings and techniques for photographing beautiful landscapes like the image shown below using long exposures.
+Listed below are our best photography tips for those wanting to photograph cascading water over rocks.
+We’ll share with you our equipment, camera settings and techniques for photographing beautiful landscapes, like the image shown below, using long exposures.

 As a professional landscape photographer I am fortunate to live near beautiful rainforest mountains.
-Our tropical rainfall brings with it the perfect time for photographers to get out in nature and shoot overflowing waterfalls and rock cascades.
+Our tropical rainfall brings with it the perfect time for photographers to get out in nature and photograph cascading water of overflowing waterfalls and fast flowing creeks.
 The landscape shown above is one I shot yesterday and this is how I photographed it.

 When setting long exposures it helps to use a sturdy tripod and a remote release.
 Also take at least 2 camera batteries, they drain quickly when shooting long exposures.

 Camera Settings – Photograph Cascading Water